hoonman/fbi-most-wanted/README.md

 FBI Tip submission
 * For each most wanted, users can submit evidence that may help find the criminal
 * Future requirement: store this tip data and feed it to the AI agent.
 Later on, an admin (FBI agent) can view these tips, the data, and summary of these tips using a chatbot.

+## Tech stack
+Backend
+* This application uses Flask backend for the API architecture
+* FBI API Service is written in Python
+Frontend
+* UI is React with Vite
+* MaterialUI for UI library
+* ChartJS for charts
+* React simple maps

+AI Agent
+* langchain/langgraph
+* MCP servers